andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - SwapGlobalsKFS - A set of functions for allocating swap files in a standardized way.

-  - UnitTestArbiterKFS, UnitTestBaseClassKFs, UnitTestExceptionKFS, UnitTestResultKFS - A unit testing framework for REALbasic.
+  - UnitTestArbiterKFS, UnitTestBaseClassKFs, UnitTestExceptionKFS, UnitTestWindowKFS - A unit testing framework for REALbasic.

 REVISION USAGE